 No single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone has a role to play in identifying concerns, sharing information and taking prompt action.
-TMET and its schools are committed to safeguarding and promoting the welfare of all its students.
+TMET is committed to safeguarding and promoting the welfare of all its students.
 We believe that:

-- All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support which matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs a happy healthy sociable child/young person will achieve better educationally;

-- Schools contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk-taking behaviours; - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.
+- All children/young people have the right to be protected from harm; - Children/young people need to be safe and to feel safe in school; - Children/young people need support which matches their individual needs, including those who may have experienced abuse; - All children/young people have the right to speak freely and voice their values and beliefs; - All children/young people must be encouraged to respect each other's values and support each other; - All children/young people have the right to be supported to meet their emotional, and social needs as well as their educational needs a happy healthy sociable child/young person will achieve better educationally; - Schools contribute to the prevention of abuse, victimisation, bullying, exploitation, extreme behaviours, discriminatory views and risk-taking behaviours; - All staff and visitors have an important role to play in safeguarding children and protecting them from abuse.

-TMET and its schools will fulfil local and national responsibilities and accepted best practice as laid out in the following documents:
+TMET will fulfil local and national responsibilities and accepted best practice as laid out in the following documents:

-- Working Together to Safeguard Children 2018 (Revised Dec 2020) - Keeping Children Safe in Education: Statutory guidance for schools and colleges (DfE Sept 2023) - What To Do If You Are Worried a Child Is Being Abused (March 2015) - Education and Training (Welfare of Children) Act 2021 - Sexual violence and sexual harassment between children in schools and colleges (DfE Sept 2021) - The School Staffing (England) Regulations 2009 & Amended Regulations 2015; Safer Recruitment in Education - including - Guidance for Safer Working Practice 2019 (Rev April 2022) Safer Recruitment consortium - Prevent Duty 2015 - Information sharing: Advice for Practitioners providing safeguarding services to children, young people parents and carers (March 2015) - Leicester Safeguarding Children's Partnership Board (LSCPB) - The Children Act 1989 and 2004 - The Education Act 2002 s175/s157 - Mental Health and Behaviour in Schools: Departmental Advice (DfE 2018) - Framework for the Assessment of Children in Need and their Families 2000 - Sexual Offences Act 2003 (Position of Trust offence) - Voyeurism (Offences Act) 2019 - Childcare (Disqualification) Regulations 2009 - Counter Terrorism and Security Act 2015 - Female Genital mutilation Act 2003/Updated regulations July 2020 - Children and Families Act 2014 - Safeguarding and Vulnerable Group Act 2006 - Sharing Nudes and Semi Nudes (December 2020) UK Council for Internet Safety - Searching, screening and confiscation at school Revised July 2022
+- Working Together to Safeguard Children 2023 - Keeping Children Safe in Education: Statutory guidance for schools and colleges (DfE Sept 2024) - What To Do If You Are Worried a Child Is Being Abused (March 2015) - Education and Training (Welfare of Children) Act 2021 - The School Staffing (England) Regulations 2009 & Amended Regulations 2015 - Guidance for Safer Working Practice 2022 (Safer Recruitment consortium) - Prevent Duty (guidance updated in 2023) - Information sharing: Advice for Practitioners providing safeguarding services to children, young people parents and carers (March 2015) - Leicester Safeguarding Children's Partnership Board (LSCPB) - The Children Act 1989 and 2004 - The Education Act 2002 s175/s157 - Framework for the Assessment of Children in Need and their Families 2000 - Sexual Offences Act 2003 (Position of Trust offence) - Voyeurism (Offences Act) 2019 - Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 - Counter Terrorism and Security Act 2015 - Female Genital mutilation Act 2003/Updated regulations July 2020 - Children and Families Act 2014 - Safeguarding and Vulnerable Group Act 2006 - Sharing Nudes and Semi Nudes (updated March 2024) UK Council for Internet Safety - Searching, screening and confiscation at school Revised July 2022